envoyproxy/ratelimit/README.md

 # Statistics

 The rate limit service generates various statistics for each configured rate limit rule that will be useful for end users both for visibility and for setting alarms.
+Ratelimit uses [gostats](https://github.com/lyft/gostats) as its statistics library.
+Please refer to [gostats' documentation](https://godoc.org/github.com/lyft/gostats) for more information on the library.

 Rate Limit Statistic Path: